 Gratitude is more than saying thank you.
 It's a sense of wonder, appreciation and, yes, thankfulness for life.
 It's easy to go through life without recognizing your good fortune.
 Often, it takes a serious illness or other tragic event to jolt people into appreciating the good things in their lives.
 Don't wait for something like that to happen to you.

 Develop the habit of seeing the positive side of things.
-You needn't become a Pollyanna — after all, bad things do happen, and it would be silly to pretend otherwise.
+You needn't become a Pollyanna — after all, bad things do happen.
+It would be silly to pretend otherwise.
 But you don't have to let the negatives color your whole outlook on life.
-Remember that what is right about you almost always trumps what is wrong about you.
+Remember that what is right about you almost always trumps what is wrong.

 If you're not an optimistic person by nature, it may take time for you to change your pessimistic thinking.
 Start by recognizing negative thoughts as you have them.
 Then take a step back and ask yourself these key questions: